 “I Didn’t See You”

-For the same reasons, you should never say something like “I didn’t see you,” or other statements discussing what you saw or did prior to the accident.
+For the same reasons, you should never say, “I didn’t see you,” or other statements discussing what you saw or did before the accident.
 The physical evidence may show that the other driver caused the crash.
-But by offering up or admitting to things you saw or did in the moments leading up to the collision, you may give the other driver or the insurance company evidence to argue that you bear some of or even all the fault for the accident.
+You may give the other driver or the insurance company evidence by offering up or admitting to things you saw or did in the moments leading up to the collision.
+They can then argue that you bear some or even all the fault for the accident.
 Instead, include the details about the moments leading up to the accident in the statement you give to an investigating police officer and in the discussion between you and your attorney.

 “I Feel Fine”